Surviving your Tummy Tuck: An Authoritative Guide to the Potential Risks and Complications of an Abdominoplasty

 Surgical drains (tubing) are rarely required for a tummy tuck these days but on occasion, for example in the treatment of haematoma or seroma, they may be necessary and these tubes may protrude from or near my horizontal incision for up to one week.

-For the majority, a successful tummy tuck is a life changing procedure.
-It will give you the confidence and the body that, either you always wanted, or that you previously had, before weight gain or childbirth.
-At the same time, it is not a simple surgery and recovery can take time.
+A tummy tuck is not a simple surgery and recovery can take time.
 Knowing the complications, risks and side effects discussed here may seem scary but the intent is to inform and prepare you for this big change in your life.
 We believe that knowledge is power and information is key.
 Being aware of potential risks as a result of any surgery could be life saving information.
-At the very least, you deserve the best result from your financial and emotional investment in an abdominoplasty.

 The bottom line is that discussing these topics freely with your surgeon will allow you to better understand how they plan to manage any problems that may occur.
 If you feel your surgeon is not fully prepared for any eventuality, then this is an indication that your investment would be better spent elsewhere and your health and wellness placed in the hands of someone more capable.